The (de)-confinement transition in tachyonic matter at finite temperature: Maxwell's equations modified by dielectric function

-where $V_{\phi \phi}$ stands for second derivative of $V(\phi)$.
-The behavior of the dielectric function $G(\phi)$ will be obtained from the solutions of the equations of motion \cite{25} of the above Lagrangian.
-The equations of motion for the electromagnetic field ${A_{\mu}}$ and the scalar field $\phi $, are given directly as follows
+The behavior of the dielectric function $G(\phi)$ will be obtained from the equations of motion \cite{25} of the above Lagrangian.
+The equations of motion for the various fields, i.e., the gauge field ${A_{\mu}}$ and the scalar field $\phi $, found in the above Lagrangian are given as